jorormon/sportsResult/README.md

 # sportsResult
 SportsResult is an app to try API-SPORTS.
-It shows a list of circuits right now

 ```
 CREATE FILE ServerConfig